ashwini56/etheftQML/README.md

 ### To run the software
 - Run the backend server by running the command python app.py in /etheftQML-main directory
-- To start the frontend, run http-server in ~/templates and navigate to 127.0.0.1:8000
+- To start the frontend, run http-server in ~/templates directory and navigate to 127.0.0.1:8000

 ### Model training
 - To train a model from scratch, run corresponding notebook provided in ~/Source Code